Luna, La Union: History

-On 18 October 1906, during the terms of Governor Joaquin Luna and Mayor Primitivo Resurrección Novicio, the town was renamed "Luna" through Philippine Commission Act No. 1543.
-It was the first town that altered its name since the creation of the province in 1850.
-The change was to honor the famous Luna brothers: Revolutionary General Antonio and Spoliarium painter Juan; their mother, Doña Laureana Novicio Luna, was a native of Namacpacan.
+On October 18, 1906, under the leadership of Governor Joaquin Luna and Namacpacan Mayor Primitivo Resurreccion Novicio, the town's name was officially changed from Namacpacan to Luna by virtue of Philippine Commission Act No. 1543.
+This was the first name change since the creation of La Union as a province in 1850.
+The change was made in honor of the Luna brothers—Antonio Luna, the general, and Juan Luna, the painter—whose mother, Doña Laureana Novicio Luna, was a native of the area.